Skip to content

 Who Is At Risk From Executive Phishing?

-Examples of Executive phishing attacks offer an insight into who is most at risk from Whaling.
+Examples of Executive Phishing Attacks Offer an Insight into Who is Most at Risk from Whaling

 • FACC is a supplier to Boeing and Airbus.
-In 2016, the company suffered an Executive phishing attack that ended in $56 million in losses and the sacking of the CEO and several other financial department employees.
+In 2016, the company suffered an executive phishing attack that ended in $56 million in losses and the sacking of the CEO and several other financial department employees.

-Differences between Executive phishing and Spear phishing.
+Differences Between Executive Phishing and Spear Phishing

-Spear-phishing and Executive phishing attacks have some elements in common; they both:
+Spear-phishing and executive phishing attacks have some elements in common; they both:

-• Target specific people in an organization
+• Target specific people with high-level privileges in an organization.

 How To Prevent Executive Phishing